nhejazi/vim_edc/README.md

 ## _Known Problem(s)_

-- There is a known issue with re-mapping Ctrl-H in Neovim's terminal mode.
+- There is a known issue with re-mapping `Ctrl-H` in Neovim's terminal mode.
 I have only encountered this issue when running macOS; various workarounds have been proposed [here](https://github.com/neovim/neovim/issues/2048).
-  __Update:__ This issue has been resolved (for the `init.vim` script in this repo) as of 15 May 2016.
+  (__update:__ This issue has been resolved as of 15 May 2016.)

 ---